Devanshu-Augusty/Todo-app-MERN/README.md

 ## Features

-- Add new todos
+- Add new todos.
-- Mark todos as completed
+- Mark todos as completed.
-- Basic backend validation with Zod
+- Basic backend validation with Zod.

 ## Tech Stack